 Please bear with us as we share repeated photos as we work our way through October 2013.
 It was that single experience while on safari many times in the Maasai Mara, Kenya, living in a luxury tent (photos of the tent will follow in a few days), that everything changed for us.

-In tomorrow’s fourth 2000 word post (only one more to go), we’ll explain this further in regard to taking photos of wildlife.
-It’s a long post to which we’ll be adding more repeated photos but will illustrate how being amateur photographers has enhanced our world journey.
+In tomorrow’s fourth 2000 word post (only one more to go), we’ll explain this further regarding taking photos of wildlife.
+It’s a long post to which we’ll be adding more repeated photos but will illustrate how being amateur photographers have enhanced our world journey.

-It was seven years ago today that we were entrenched in the exquisite glory of being on safari twice a day, while never disappointed.
-Throughout my life, I swooned over photos of animals in the wild, wondering when and if I’d ever have the good fortune or be brave enough to embark on such a journey.
+It was seven years ago today that we were entrenched in the splendid glory of being on safari twice a day while never disappointed.
+Throughout my life, I swooned over photos of animals in the wild, wondering when and if I’d ever had a good fortune or be brave enough to embark on such a journey.

 Little did I know at the time that bravery wasn’t a necessary element in experiencing the joys of safari.
-Instead, it is definitely a sense of adventure, which with a professional guide and later on, as our own guides, presented little risk with a multitude of thrills.
-At one point in our posts, I equated it to having an “E” ticket at Disneyland (remember, old-timers, like me?) and the thrills were seemingly never-ending.
+Instead, it is a sense of adventure, which with a professional guide and later on, as our guides, presented little risk with a multitude of thrills.
+At one point in our posts, I equated it to having an “E” ticket at Disneyland (remember, old-timers, like me?), and the thrills were seemingly never-ending.

-Looking back at the photos now, especially while outrageously confined in lockdown in a hotel in India for 6½ months, these photos still send a rush of endorphins through my bloodstream, making me realize how addicted I’ve become to this amazing rush after all of these years.
+Looking back at the photos now, primarily while outrageously confined in lockdown in a hotel in India for 6½ months, these photos still send a rush of endorphins through my bloodstream, making me realize how addicted I’ve become to this incredible rush after all of these years.

-Each day on Facebook I peruse dozens of photos from various safaris in Africa and countless photos of wildlife in Marloth Park from the many friends we left behind.
-Many of us belong to various Marloth Park FB groups and the photos make me long to return in a way I can barely describe.
+Each day on Facebook, I peruse dozens of photos from various safaris in Africa and countless wildlife photos in Marloth Park from the many friends we left behind.
+Many of us belong to different Marloth Park FB groups, and the photos make me long to return in a way I can barely describe.